Newborn portraiture is a take on portrait photography. Only the subjects are often less than two weeks old.

-By giving the parents a free session after they booked the first three sessions within a year, you ensure their return.
+Give the parents a free session after they booked the first three sessions within a year.
+This will ensure repeat business from happy customers.

-The time between the sessions means they are more likely to buy prints from you, as the difference in the baby will be large.
+The time between the sessions means they are more likely to buy prints from you.
+The difference in the baby will be large.

-A photography contract for newborn photography is to ensure both parties retain their rights.
+A newborn photography contract ensures both parties retain their rights.